-This is an introduction to the few basic components that help facilitator reach the goals of holistic learning and plan a training.
-For the beginning need assessment is suggested, then an activity on personalities, expectations, and expertise.
+For the successful beginning of a learning process we suggest to keep three standard building blocks in mind.
+Some need assessment is suggested, then an activity on personalities, expectations, and expertise.
 Before starting with more in-depth work, the common principles of cooperation need to be clarified together or made transparent by the facilitator.
-And finally, any phase of acquisition needs time for reflection, which is, in turn, the basis for the next steps towards the learning goals.

 Another basic issue is to shape the ground for good collaboration.
 A space for deep and holistic learning requires trust, transparency and the cooperation of all people involved.
 This includes the basic rules or working principles, with a collective negotiation of these rules, and as well learning the names through "name games".